Skip to content

 • Data files: These files contain the actual database data (in CSV or Parquet format).

 The parameters for EXPORT DATABASE are the same as those used when running COPY TO statements.
-Here’s an example of how to export a database using the CSV format for data files.
+The example below shows how to export a database using default configurations.

 EXPORT DATABASE '/path/to/export' (format="csv", header=true);